-As described in the 2016 Annual Report, in January 2015, Summit Investments learned of the rupture of a four-inch produced water gathering pipeline on the Meadowlark Midstream system near Williston, North Dakota.
+In 2015, Summit Investments learned of the rupture of a four-inch produced water gathering pipeline on the Meadowlark Midstream system near Williston, North Dakota.
 The incident, which was covered by Summit Investments' insurance policies, was subject to maximum coverage of \$25.0 million from its pollution liability insurance policy and \$200.0 million from its property and business interruption insurance policy.
 Summit Investments exhausted the \$25.0 million pollution liability policy in 2015.
 We submitted property and business interruption claim requests to the insurers and reached a settlement in January 2017.
 In connection therewith, we recognized \$2.6 million of business interruption recoveries and \$0.4 million of property recoveries.